 - Clinical Cancer Research Network (CCRN)

-The Hunter Cancer Research Alliance functions to provide capacity building, funding and strategic support to cancer research across the full research practice continuum; from basic research through clinical trials to behavioural, implementation and health services research.
+The HCRA functions to provide capacity building, funding and strategic support to cancer research across the full research practice continuum; from basic research through clinical trials to behavioural; implementation and health services research.
+HCRA has two Flagship Programs that were formed in 2014 with the view that these research programs will assist HCRA in achieving their vision of establishing the Hunter New England as a competitive global hub of excellence in translational cancer research.
+The HCRA Flagship Programs are: